 If you have ever felt overwhelmed by the jargon on a Peruvian pisco label, you have come to the right place.
-In this blog post, we want to help you understand the vocabulary used to differentiate between types of pisco, pisco grapes and production zones in Peru.
+In this blog post, we will explain the vocabulary used to differentiate between types of pisco, pisco grapes and production zones in Peru.

-The Denomination of Origin in Peru requires that pisco labels must list 3 key elements: the type of pisco, the grape varietal(s), and where the pisco was produced.
-We will show you examples, but first we want to detail these 3 parts.
+The Denomination of Origin in Peru requires that pisco labels list 3 key elements: the type of pisco, the grape varietal(s), and where the pisco was produced.
+Before showing examples, we will detail these 3 parts.

 1) Type- There are 3 types of pisco: